Jerry Allen Walker

 - Height 6' 1", Weight 195 lb.

 Jerry Walker played eight seasons in the big leagues and is remembered for being the youngest pitcher ever to start an All-Star Game.
-Since his playing days, he a minor league manager, scout, big league coach, and front office executive.
+Since his playing days, he has been a minor league manager, scout, big league coach, and front office executive.

 Walker was born in Ada, Oklahoma, southeast of Oklahoma City, and went to high school in nearby Byng, Oklahoma.
 He was signed by the Baltimore Orioles as a bonus baby in 1957 and, as a result, came to the majors in July of that year.
 In his rookie campaign, he posted a 2.93 ERA in 13 outings.